traverselegal - March 19, 2012 - Conducting a Trademark Availability Search, Trademark Law

 Before you begin, though, take a look at the “TESS TIPS” and be sure you read and understand them.
 The tips give you an explanation of what the USPTO database includes, how to construct a complete search, and how to interpret the search results.

 Also be sure to consult the Help page.
 In addition to providing tips for more efficient searching, the Help section provides lots of critical information about using TESS.
 Including a Glossary, Frequently Asked Questions, and sample searches.

-Yes, I think Christina mentioned this already, but I want our viewers to remember that a TESS search only includes federal trademark registrations and applications.
+Remember that a TESS search only includes federal trademark registrations and applications.
 To do a complete clearance search, you need to check other resources for state registrations and common law trademarks.

 Searching can be a complex process, so you might want to hire an experienced trademark attorney to help you along.
 Your attorney will be able to help you make the determination of whether or not a likelihood of confusion exists with your mark.
 And remember, the USPTO cannot aid in the selection of an attorney, so be sure to check online or with your local Bar Association for an experienced one.